icub-tech-iit/ergocub-software/src/tools/ergocub-fingers-tuning/README.md

 3. Check the file names of the training and validation sets
    - the file opened is the last one, unless the user run **init_ws** which resets the file name
    - **init_ws** must also be run as the first command to insure the livescript works.
+   - it's better to also
+   - it's better to also 'clear all output' by right-clicking in the livescript otherwise the report can be filled with old data and plots!
 4. Run it by pressing "Run" or F5
+   - sometimes (very often) the final command 'export' doesn't produce a complete pdf file. re-run this line by selecting it until the pdf looks fine
 5. check the plots: anytime the fingers are not moving, the PID parameters are screwed up see e.g. [here](https://github.com/icub-tech-iit/ergocub-design-lowerarm/issues/245#issuecomment-2095469706)